 If you would like to learn more about the funds, you can read the Statement of Investment Policy and Objectives (SIPO).
-The most current SIPO for the funds can be found on the scheme register at www.disclose-register.companiesoffice.govt.nz or on our website www.booster.co.nz.
+The most current SIPO for the funds can be found on our website www.booster.co.nz.

 We may change the SIPO from time to time without notifying you.
 We will consult with the Supervisor and give them written notice of any changes before they take effect.
 Any material changes will be advised in the Booster KiwiSaver annual report.